top of page

 ADHD & FAA Fast Track Evaluations — Get Flying, Faster

-If you're a pilot with a history of ADHD or stimulant medication use, the FAA may require an ADHD Fast Track evaluation before issuing your medical certificate.
+If you're a pilot or applicant with a history of ADHD or stimulant medication use, the FAA may require an ADHD Fast Track evaluation before issuing your medical certificate.
 I'm Dr. Jason Olin, a licensed clinical psychologist and FAA HIMS-certified provider.
 I help pilots complete this process efficiently—with transparency, FAA-compliant documentation, and a clear path forward.

 Sunset Departure at SNA